jj5/kickass-crypto/README.md

 class.

-In some error situations the best and safest thing to do is swallow the error and return a sensible default value as fallback.
+In some error situations the best and safest thing to do is swallow the error and return a sensible and safe and uncontroversial default value as a fallback.

 ### Catch and throw idiom